NPO ESCOT:value-creating non-profit organization

 I later learned that Vershinsky was the first to develop the artificial upwelling device, a device that uses wave power to pump deep seawater, in 1983.

-A paper from Griffith University, Gold Coast, Australia, states the following about upwelling water:
+A paper from Griffith University, Gold Coast, Australia, states the following about upwelling:

-“It consists of a vertical pipe with a float at the top, equipped with a check valve, and uses the up and down movement of the waves to pump the deep ocean water (DOW) inside the pipe to the surface.
+“It consists of a vertical tube with a float at the top, equipped with a check valve, and uses the up and down movement of the waves to pump the deep ocean water (DOW) inside the tube to the surface.

-It has been demonstrated that a tube with a cross-sectional area of 0.071 square meters (diameter 0.3 m) can pump 10 liters per second from a depth of 30 m in a 4-second cycle in swells with a wave height of 0.35 m.”
+It has been demonstrated that, in a swell with a wave height of 0.35m, a tube with a cross-sectional area of 0.071 square meters (diameter 0.3m) can pump 10 liters per second from a depth of 30m in a 4-second cycle.”

 The advantages of check valve type upwelling pumps are